devjosh12/discuss/discuss/plugins/DiscussionsExcludeCategory/README.md

 # Discussions Exclude Category #

 ### About ###
-Exclude catergories from discussions list, and add a link to the discussions filter menu.
+Exclude categories from discussions list, and add a link to the discussions filter menu.

 ### Sponsor ###
 Special thanks to forumias.com for making this happen.